"

 Figure 14.6.
 PLASMA to bevel? / Photo Credit: Hypertherm, PD

-Uses of PAC In Industry Today
+Uses of PAC in Industry Today

 • General fabrication, food processing equipment, tank fabrication

-• Facility maintenance, railway and sawmill maintenance
+• Facility, railway, and sawmill maintenance

 • Shipbuilding and shipyards